idsia-robotics/navground/docs/reference/sim/yaml/index.rst

 .. note::

-   All schema reported in this section are auto-generated using the Python API, see :py:func:`navground.sim.schema()`.
+   All schema reported in this section are auto-generated using the Python API, see :py:func:`navground.sim.schema.sim()`.

 .. toctree::